elejeune11/FEM-bench/README.md

 ## TODO list <a name="todo"></a>
 - [ ] Create additional tasks to complete the initial benchmark set
-- [ ] Iterate on prompt strategy to improve output quality (maybe)
+- [ ] Iterate on prompt strategy to improve output quality (so far 2 system prompts tried)
-- [ ] Investigate the role of LLM temperature on performance (maybe)
+- [ ] Investigate the role of LLM temperature on performance (one small study conducted)
 - [ ] Improve pipeline robustness i.e., what issues arrise with new tasks?
 - [ ] Continue to collate and summarize results across tasks and models
+- [ ] Analyze patterns in LLM generated code